hakant/hakant.github.io/source/_posts/2015-05-02-devintersection-and-anglebrackets-in-phoenix.markdown

 It's conference season again!
 Developers from <a href="http://www.niposoftware.com/" target="_blank">NIPO Software</a> were in [Build 2014](http://channel9.msdn.com/Events/Build/2014) and [NDC Oslo 2014](http://www.ndcoslo.com) last year.
 This year we'll be in [NDC Oslo](http://www.ndcoslo.com) again but this time I myself will be heading to [DevIntersection](http://devintersection.com) & [AngleBrackets](https://anglebrackets.org/) joint conferences.

-Norwegian Developers Conference is I think one of the best and I'd really enjoyed it last year.
-For this year I thought it's better to get more diversity out of our conference experiences so I decided to head towards Phoenix instead.
+Norwegian Developers Conference (NDC) is I think one of the best and I'd really enjoyed it last year.
+But change is good.

 Following a deep consideration I reckon that I can't go to Norway again...
 Not after all those shrimps I had to sit face to face in Oslo (see OsloFjord Cruises).
 My friend Bjorn is very disciplined about reminding that to me consistently.
 <br/>